The Miyaoka-Yau inequality for singular varieties with big canonical or anticanonical divisors

 To prove surjectivity, take $\alpha_{\orb} \in H^{1,1}_{BC}(X_{\orb})$.
 Then we can write $\alpha_{\orb} = \beta_{1, \orb} - \beta_{2,\orb}$ for some big classes $\beta_{1, \orb}, \beta_{2, \orb} \in H^{1,1}_{BC}(X_{\orb})$.
 By (1), there exist big classes $\beta_1, \beta_2 \in H^{1,1}_{BC}(X)$ such that $\Phi_X(\beta_1) = \beta_{1, \orb}$ and $\Phi_X(\beta_2) = \beta_{2, \orb}$.
 Therefore, \( \Phi_X(\beta_1 - \beta_2) = \alpha_{\orb}, \) proving surjectivity.

-(3) The Kähler case follows from \cite[Proposition~4]{Wu23}.\footnote{In \cite[Proposition~4]{Wu23}, the orbifold structure is assumed to be standard; however, this assumption is not necessary.} The nef case follows immediately, as the nef cone is the closure of the K\"ahler cone. \end{proof}
+(3) The K\"ahler case follows from \cite[Proposition~4]{Wu23}.
+Note that in \cite[Proposition~4]{Wu23}, the orbifold structure is assumed to be standard; however, this assumption is not necessary.
+The nef case follows immediately, as the nef cone is the closure of the K\"ahler cone. \end{proof}